rspamd/rspamd.com/features.md

 <div><h2><img src="img/envelope_loupe.jpg" class="" height="50" width="50" style="position: relative; bottom: 10px;"> Content scan features</h2></div>

-Content scan features are used to find certain patterns in messages, including text parts, headers and raw content.
-Content scan technologies are intended to filter the most common cases of spam messages and offer the static part of spam filtering.
-Rspamd supports various types of content scanning checks, such as:
+Content scan features allow Rspamd to search for specific patterns in messages, including text parts, headers, and raw content.
+These technologies are designed to filter out common spam messages and provide a static aspect of spam filtering.
+Rspamd supports various types of content scanning checks, including:

 * [**Regular expression filtering**]({{ site.baseurl }}/doc/modules/regexp.html) offers basic processing of messages, their textual parts, MIME headers and SMTP data received by MTA against a set of expressions that includes both normal regular expressions and message processing functions.
 Rspamd regular expressions are a powerful tool that allows to filter messages based on some pre-defined rules.
 Rspamd can also use SpamAssassin regular expressions via [plugin]({{ site.baseurl }}/doc/modules/spamassassin.html).

 * [**Fuzzy hashes**]({{ site.baseurl }}/doc/modules/fuzzy_check.html) are used by Rspamd to find similar messages.
-Unlike normal hashes, these structures are targeted to hide small differences between text patterns allowing to find common messages quickly.
-Rspamd has internal storage of such hashes and allows to block spam mass mails based on user's feedback that specifies message reputation.
-Moreover, fuzzy storage allows to feed Rspamd with data from [`honeypots`](http://en.wikipedia.org/wiki/Honeypot_(computing)#Spam_versions) without polluting the statistical module.
+Unlike regular hashes, these structures are designed to ignore small differences between text patterns, allowing Rspamd to quickly identify common messages.
+Rspamd has an internal storage of these hashes and allows users to block spam mass emails based on the reputation of the message as indicated by user feedback.
+Additionally, the fuzzy storage allows Rspamd to incorporate data from ["honeypots"]((http://en.wikipedia.org/wiki/Honeypot_(computing)#Spam_versions) without contaminating the statistical module.
 You can read more about it in the following [document]({{ site.baseurl }}/doc/fuzzy_storage.html).

 * [**DCC**]({{ site.baseurl }}/doc/modules/dcc.html) is quite similar to the previous one but it uses the external service [DCC](http://www.rhyolite.com/dcc/) to check if a message is a bulk message (that is sent to many recipients simultaneously).